 My last recommendation is a visit to Dodger’s Stadium.
 You may have been to Dodger’s Stadium during a game day, but I recommend you visit it when there’s no game in town.
 During normal business hours, most days of the week, you can drive into Dodger’s Stadium, and you can visit the company store.
-From there you can actually walk out into the upper deck, eat lunch and just look out over the beautiful stadium.
+From there, you can actually walk out into the upper deck, eat lunch, and look out over the beautiful stadium.
 I’m not a huge baseball fan myself, but there’s just something cool about being in Dodger’s Stadium with no one else around.

 If you want to see clips of all these spots, check out this video I made talking through them.